-1. New housing development should address housing needs, particularly in terms of tenure and size, with priority given to meeting local housing needs.

-2. Affordable homes should be included at least in line with adopted targets and arrangements should be made to ensure that they remain affordable in perpetuity.

-3. Developments of 11 dwellings or more should include 75% one and two bedroom homes, for smaller developments (apart from single dwellings) the target is at least 50%.

-4. New homes should be designed for sustainable living, incorporate carbon reduction and energy efficiency measures, minimise waste, complement their setting and enhance the locality.
-Incorporation of the latest energy efficiency measures and sustainable construction methods will be supported.

-6.4.9 Totnes has achieved some successes in community led and owned projects, such as the Leechwell Gardens and the Lamb projects.
+- 1. New housing development should address housing needs, particularly in terms of tenure and size, with priority given to meeting local housing needs. - 2.
+Affordable homes should be included at least in line with adopted targets and arrangements should be made to ensure that they remain affordable in perpetuity. - 3.
+New homes should be designed for sustainable living, incorporate carbon reduction and energy efficiency measures, minimise waste, complement their setting and enhance the locality.
+Incorporation of the latest energy efficiency measures and sustainable construction methods will be supported. - 6.4.9 Totnes has achieved some successes in community led and owned projects, such as the Leechwell Gardens and the Lamb projects.
 These schemes bring greater benefits for the community as alternatives to developer led projects.
-The NP aims to build on and spread this success by giving specific support to community led and owned projects.
+The NP aims to build on and spread this success by giving specific support to community led and owned projects. - 6.4.10 If proposals can be shown to be community led and that they will be community owned in perpetuity it is regarded by this NP as a strong material consideration in their favour, and such proposals may be supported in circumstances where proposals which were not community led and owned would not be, however there is still a requirement for such projects to accord with planning policies and the JLP.